ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/README.md

 # Description:

-This repo contains the files used to generate the demo-health Google Sheet, that continuously monitors the health of our various demo environments in Klaviyo.
+This repository contains the files used to generate the demo-health Google Sheet, that continuously monitors the health of our various demo environments in Klaviyo.
 Below is the sample screenshot of what the data would look likein the Google Sheet doc: